Study: In pandemic era, older adults isolated but resilient

 “This isn’t their first show.
 They’ve been through things already.
 They know how to handle stress,” Hawkley said.
 “This is something we can learn from them — that there is survival.”

 The information comes from 1,284 respondents between the ages of 55 and 99, interviewed in September and October — all of them participants in a longer-term study that also collected data in person in 2015-2016.
-No margin of error was provided.
+The survey’s margin of error is plus or minus 4 percentage points.

 Other interesting findings from the responses: